api3dao/old-api3-docs/docs/qrng/guides/remix-example.md

   ```

   Be sure to fund the public address of the sponsor wallet that the command
-  outputs.
-The funds are used to pay gas costs for the Airnode's response.
+  outputs with **at least** 0.1 testnet ETH.
+The funds are used to pay gas costs
+  for the Airnode's response.

 Lastly select the <ElementSelect text="Transact"/> button in Remix to send the
 parameters to the contract to be stored.
 Approve the transaction with MetaMask.